bootdotdev/blog/content/computer-science/building-a-linked-list-in-python-with-examples.md

   - /img/800/list.jpeg
 ---

 A linked list is a linear data structure where elements are not stored next to each other in memory.
-The elements in a linked list are linked using pointers or references.
-Linked lists are an ordered collection of objects, similar to a normal list.
+Unlike and array, elements in a linked list use pointers or references to *each other* to keep the list intact.

+Like arrays or traditional lists, linked lists are an ordered collection of objects.
 Linked lists stand apart from lists in how they store elements in memory.
-While regular lists like arrays and slices use a contiguous memory block to store references to their data, linked lists store _references_, aka _pointers_ as part of each element.
+While regular lists like arrays and slices use a contiguous memory block to store references to their data linked lists store _references_ or _pointers_ as part of each element.

 ![array vs linked list](/img/800/difference-between-arrays-and-linked-list-1024x431.jpg)